glowkeeper/P3D/docs/labs/week3Session1.md

 Now, when you press _Play_, you should be able to walk up the stairs and then walk off the roof of the container and fall to the ground.

 Stop playback, as you are now going to put a door wall on the front of the container.
 Create a _New Shape_ from the ProBuilder window.
-Select a _Door_ and set the _x_, _y_ and _z_ coordinates to be 3, 3 and 0.1 with a _Pediment Height_ and _Side Width_ both set to 1.
+Select a _Door_ and set the _x_, _y_ and _z_ coordinates to be 3, 3 and 0.1 with a _Pediment Height_ set to 1 and _Side Width_ set to 0.5.
 Now _Shift + Click_ to put the stairs in the scene and _Transform_ the door so it is on the front of the container.
 Set the material and texture, so it matches.
 Finally, make the door a child of your container.
 Figure 4 shows how it might look.

 ![](./images/shippingContainerDoor.png)